hinto-janai/monero-bash/docs/upgrade_explanation.md

 ```
 No
 ```
-So what actually happens when you type `monero-bash upgrade`?

-Here's a short and simplified step-by-step explanation of the code/commands that gets executed when you `upgrade`
+Here's a simplified step-by-step explanation of the code/commands that gets executed when you `monero-bash upgrade monero`

 ## Download
 ```